HiFiPhile/mj_pdf_reader/README.md

 * *Internet*: For opening PDFs through links
 * *Storage*: For saving downloading PDFs and opening them from storage

-## Coming in the next release MJ PDF Reader V1.5.0
-* Re-branded the app as 'MJ PDF'
-* New and better icon for the app
-* Added support for Hyperlinks.
-* Added a Table of Content page to show the full list of bookmarks (including nested ones).
-* Added an auto scroll feature in the Full Screen Mode (adjustable speed).
-* Added an option to see a list of all the links embedded in the file.
-* Improved Search functionality
-* Fixed not being able to reset the zoom to a page-width level
-* (may be) Added a Full Screen button to lock horizontal scrolling?
-* (may be) Added a Full Screen button to take screenshots?

 ## What is new in MJ PDF Reader V1.4.3+
 * Added an option (seekbar) to adjust brightness in the Full Screen Mode
 * Added 'Go To Page' option.